yeswolf/yeswolf.github.io/_posts/2023-11-07-proskit-ksger.md

 This is a post about tuning of KSGER T12 controller for using with SS-331 desoldering gun - WIP.

+UNTIL ITS WIP DONT USE THIS ARTICLE PLEASE.
+Only as as an inspiration, otherwise I'm not responsible for your house burned, thanks.

 ## Problem

 So-called "affordable" desoldering guns are good enough, SS-331 may be "rather cheap" or "rather expensive", but finally you want a compact unit with normal handle to make a desoldering.
 And better - with some good controller.
 Such options are expensive.